alexch/codelikethis/public/lessons/javascript_intro/terminal_basics.md

   * ...and if your window is too short then the top lines will *scroll away* and you will miss them
   * Make it look like this:

+# Optimal Layout - MacOS

+## Arrange your application windows like so

 ![terminal next to browser](../images/terminal-and-browser.png)

+# Optimal Layout - Windows

+## Arrange your application windows like so

 ![terminal next to browser](../images/terminal-and-browser-win.png)

 # Lab: Interactive Calculator